BSc Forensic Science: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 BSc Forensic Science Salary, Career Scope, Job Profiles & Top Recruiters

 BSc Forensic Science career options are primarily in state and federal investigative agencies, forensic crime labs, and other investigative agencies.
-Though the BSc Forensic Science salary and job profiles depend on the experience and skills of the candidate, here is a list given below with Forensic job profiles and average salary.
+The BSc Forensic Science salary and job profiles depend on the experience and skills of the candidate.
+Here is a list of Forensic job profiles and respective average salaries.

 Job Profiles